stackhpc/a-universe-from-nothing/README.rst

     config/src/kayobe-config/configure-local-networking.sh

-We can now connect to Kibana using our hypervisor host public IP and port 5601.
+We can now connect to OpenSearch Dashboards using our hypervisor host public IP and port 5601.

-The username is ``kibana`` and the password we can extract from the Kolla-Ansible passwords (in production these would be vault-encrypted but they are not here).
+The username is ``opensearch`` and the password we can extract from the Kolla-Ansible passwords (in production these would be vault-encrypted but they are not here).

 .. code-block:: console

-    grep kibana config/src/kayobe-config/etc/kolla/passwords.yml
+   grep opensearch_dashboards config/src/kayobe-config/etc/kolla/passwords.yml

-Once you're in, Kibana needs some further setup which is not automated.
+Once you're in, OpenSearch Dashboards needs some further setup which is not automated.
 Set the log index to ``flog-*`` and you should be ready to go.

 Adding the Barbican service